zzyrd/Style-Transformer/README.md

 Before deep learning became popular, processing such tasks was difficult due to the lack of image representations that explicitly represent the semantic information.
 By using
 Convolutional neural networks, we can derive such feature representations and then synthesize both the structure and style together.
-And it generalizes very well to handle different scene images and art style images
+And it generalizes very well to handle different scene images and art style images.

 ### Notice
 I built two versions of style Transformer.
 V1 used hook mechanism to capture feature maps and V2 built a new model that directly computes the loss.
 The resulting images from both versions are different.